-Is it a big button cell phone the best option for seniors?
+Is a big button cell phone the best option for seniors?

 The older generation that grew up with a landline phone is rapidly converting to wireless options.
-The Pew Research Center shows that over 80% of Americans over the age of 65 own a cell phone of any kind.
-It is an essential way for senior citizens to communicate with their family and friends.
-The transition from landline to a mobile phone is often very challenging for many seniors who are not tech-savvy.
-They try to embrace new mobile technology by getting a big button cell phone.
-But is a big button cell phone really the best option for seniors?
-Read on and learn about other options.
+The Pew Research Center shows that over 80% of Americans over the age of 65 own a cell phone of any kind to communicate with their family and friends.
+Non-tech savvy seniors try to embrace new mobile technology by getting a big button cell phone.
+But is a big button cell phone really the best option for older adults?

 The pros and cons of big button cell phone